MuindiStephen/MuindiStephen/README.md

 ### Hi there 👋
- I'm Stephen Muindi and a MERN Stack Developer
+ I'm Stephen Muindi and a Software Developer / RnD

 - 👯 I’m looking for new opportunities in Tech.
 -  💬 Consult me, share with me and let's connect & grow!